AbhishekMusku/processor-testrig/readme.md

 - **Memory consistency**: Tests load/store ordering with barriers
 - **Multi-core coherence**: Validates cache coherency protocols
 - **ABI compliance**: Preserves callee-saved registers and stack frames

-## Academic Context and Industry Relevance

-This project operates within the established field of **post-silicon validation**, which differs fundamentally from pre-silicon verification.
-While pre-silicon testing uses simulators running at MHz speeds with perfect observability, post-silicon validation tests actual manufactured silicon at GHz speeds with limited observability.
-The project's approach of generating random instruction sequences addresses the **coverage problem** that directed testing cannot solve—systematically exploring the vast space of possible processor states to find corner cases.

-The project's **seed-based reproducibility** feature addresses a critical challenge in processor validation—the need to reproduce bugs found during random testing.
-This capability transforms random testing from a discovery tool into a systematic debugging methodology.